 For better or worse, the catalytic converter requirement is a bonus for the eco-friendliness that sterndrives offer.
 They produce fewer emissions than outboards, and with the continuous developments in reducing carbon footprints, the eco-friendly advantage of sterndrives is here to stay.

 While the benefits from the auto industry are significant, at the end of the day these engines weren’t built for a boat.
-While marinizing the engines is feasible, Mercury and Volvo have differing opinions of whether following the auto industry is in the sterndrive’s best interest, leading them to take different manufacturing approaches.
+While marinizing the engines is feasible, Mercury, Ilmor, and Volvo have differing opinions on whether following the auto industry is in the sterndrive’s best interest, leading them to take different manufacturing approaches.

 Over time, Mercury has become a firm believer that the disadvantages of marinizing auto engines outweigh the advantages, leading them to build marine sterndrive engines from scratch — this is a significant difference between Volvo Penta and Mercruiser.